Mishalzeera/the-money-manager/README.md

 set up for a person on a normal job contract who wishes to keep track of their expenses and save up for, for example, a new motorbike.

-However, the author had the idea to create a corresponding feature which would push the figures to an Google Spreadsheet to make tax season easier.
-While the feature may well be built in the future, the author felt it would be beyond the scope of this app.
+However, I had the idea to create a corresponding feature which would push the figures to an Google Spreadsheet to make tax season easier.
+While the feature may well be built in the future, I felt it would be beyond the scope of this app.
 This is due to the possibility of a user who is, as mentioned in the previous paragraph, on a contract and has a different setup, financially.